graphprotocol/graph-node/docs/graphman.md

 No indexed data is lost as a result of this command.

-This sub-command is used as previus step towards removing all data from unused subgraphs, followed by `graphman unused remove`.
+This sub-command is used as previous step towards removing all data from unused subgraphs, followed by `graphman unused remove`.

 A deployment is unused if it fulfills all of these criteria: